top of page

 • interpretation → recognition

 Here, humanity is not framed as a subject of study, but as a shared, living reality.
+The Art of being!

 WHAT “LIFE” MEANS